Bound-electron self-energy calculations in Feynman and Coulomb gauges: detailed analysis: Results

-In Fig.~\ref{fig:mp_contributions_new} (a) the individual $k$ terms of the PW expansion of the many-potential contribution from Tab.~\ref{tab:contribs_mp} normalized to the full self-energy are plotted.
-From both the table and the graph it can be noticed that for all $Z$ both the many-potential contribution and the first PW contributions are significantly smaller in the Coulomb gauge (in the case of the $Z=18$ argon -- by two orders of magnitude).
-This difference, however, becomes much smaller in the large-$k$ area, although the contributions are still larger in the Feynman gauge.
+For convenience, the absolute values of the individual terms $\Delta \varepsilon_a^{\text{Mp}}(k)$ from Table~\ref{tab:contribs_mp}, normalized to the total self-energy correction $\Delta \varepsilon_a$, are plotted in Fig.~\ref{fig:mp_contributions_new}(a).
+From Table~\ref{tab:contribs_mp} and Fig.~\ref{fig:mp_contributions_new}(a), it can be noticed that for both considered $Z$ the many-potential contributions as well as the first terms of the PW expansions are significantly smaller in the Coulomb gauge (in the case of $Z=18$, by two orders of magnitude) than in the Feynman gauge.
+This difference, however, becomes much less noticeable for large values of $k$, although the Feynman-gauge contributions still exceed their Coulomb-gauge counterparts.

-Multiplying by the $k^3$ factor allows a much closer comparison of the decay rate of contributions, see Fig.~\ref{fig:mp_contributions_new} (b).
-From our study it follows that the individual contributions are decreasing as $\Delta \varepsilon_a^{\text{Mp}}(k) \sim \frac{1}{k^3}$.
-That justifies that the smallest power used in $k$ extrapolation in~(\ref{eq:kappa_expansion}) is $\frac{1}{k^2}$, since $\sum_{k'=1}^{k} \frac{1}{k'^3} \sim \frac{1}{k^2}$.
-At the same time, convergence to $\frac{1}{k^3}$ is clearly slower in the Coulomb gauge.
-An indirect interpretation is that the coefficients at the higher powers in the expansion~(\ref{eq:kappa_expansion}) are larger in the Coulomb gauge case.

-The latter circumstance apparently balances out the smallness of the many-potential contribution itself in the Coulomb gauge.
-In practice, given the same resource costs (number of basis functions, number of integration nodes for radial variables, etc.), Coulomb and Feynman gauges are equally suitable for estimating the many-potential term of the SE correction within a wide range of nuclear charges $Z$.
+Multiplying the individual terms $\Delta \varepsilon_a^{\text{Mp}}(k)$ obtained for two gauges by the factor of $k^3$ provides a more informative comparison of their decay rate with the growth of $k$, that is demonstrated in Fig.~\ref{fig:mp_contributions_new}(b).
+Let us discuss the leading asymptotic behavior of the PW-expansion terms for $k \rightarrow \infty$: $\Delta \varepsilon_a^{\text{Mp}}(k) \sim 1/{k^p}$.
+Our numerical results indicate that in both the Feynman and Coulomb gauges, the exponent $p$ exceeds 2 over a wide range of $Z$, with $p$ being close to $3$ in the large-$Z$ region.
+These conclusions do not contradict those from Ref.~\cite{PhysRevA.72.042502}, where it was claimed that in the Feynman gauge $p=3$ regardless of the nuclear charge $Z$.
+The latter observation justifies the fact that the anzatz for the extrapolation over $k$ in~(\ref{eq:kappa_expansion}) starts from ${1}/{k^2}$, since $\sum_{i=1}^{k} {1}/{i^3} \sim {1}/{k^2}$.